 - Ginger ale

 If you throw up, do not drink or eat anything for 1 hour.
 Rest, but do not lie flat.
-After 1 hour, take sips of soda every 10 minutes.
+After 1 hour, take sips of soda, such as ginger ale, every 10 minutes.
+If vomiting persists, call or see your provider.

 When you have an upset stomach, try to eat small meals.
 Try carbohydrates, such as: